"No one can make you feel inferior without your consent."

 Active Shadow: The Narcissist

 When self worth tips into active shadow, it becomes the Narcissist.
-Value is no longer felt from within—it must be extracted from others.
+Value doesn't come from inside anymore.
+It has to be pulled from other people.

 This looks like feeling valuable only when admired, praised, or treated as special.
-Using generosity to create obligation and debt.
+We use generosity to create obligation and debt.

 Passive Shadow: The Martyr